 Surly Brewing Co via Cool Material

-This fun, really unique take on how beer tends to affect us is an interesting choice of logo for this quirky brewery.
+This fun, really unique take on how beer tends to affect us is an interesting choice of a logo for this quirky brewery.

 Magic Hat Brewing Company via Design Rush